DBCDK/morph/README.md

 It is currently possible to have expressions like `"test \"$(systemctl list-units --failed --no-legend --no-pager |wc -l)\" -eq 0"` (count number of failed systemd units, fail if non-zero) as the first argument in a cmd-healthcheck.
 This works, but is discouraged, and might break at any time.

+### Complete workspace/project example

+For a more complete example of how things could be done, see the [included example project](examples/example-project/README.md).

 ## Hacking morph

 All commands mentioned below is available in the nix-shell, if you run `nix-shell` with working dir = project root.